newdigate/agri-capture/README.md

 * processed deep-learning datasets will be used to predict current and historic plant conditions

 ## project breakdown
+  * hardware
     * **digital weather station** to record weather conditions for indoor and outdoor plant growers.
       * wifi-enabled
       * weather-proof enclosure for indoor and outdoor use
+  * software
     * **web-user-interface** to view recorded information, charts and record plant condition / disease activity information.
     * **json rest-api** interface to database

 ## sensors
 * carbon dioxide